 Maple Online & Wolfram Alpha

 If you are subscribed to CIT MathsOnline you will have free access to the mathematical software package Maple:

 Self-enrolment for Maths Online

 2. Click on the Courses tab button at the top of the screen.
 Go to Course Search and type Maths Online in the box.

-3. Once you’ve found the course, click the non-credit-course button and click on Enrol.
+3. Once you’ve found the course, click on the action link button next to the course and click on Enrol.
 This should take you to the Self Enrolment page.

 4. Your Access Code is mathsonline (lower case, no spaces).

 5. After you’ve finished click Submit.
 You should now see a message that says your enrolment was successful.